Cyprus Economic Pulse

 Cyprus Real Estate Market at a Glance

 Moreover, Cyprus Real estate market is constantly increasing.
-As stated by PwC: “During the first half of 2019, transaction volume totalled €2,5bn, demonstrating an increase of 25% compared to the first half of 2018.
-The significant growth observed, appears to have been fuelled by a surging flow of foreign capital in the residential property sector.”
+As stated by PwC: “During the first half of 2019, transaction volume totaled €2,5bn, demonstrating an increase of 25% compared to the first half of 2018.
+The significant growth observed, appears to have been fueled by a surging flow of foreign capital in the residential property sector.”

 In addition, the residential property sector consists of 77% of the total value of transactions in the real estate sector, divided by 43% in residential apartments and 34% in housing.

 According to 2019 KPMG study, “sales of high-end properties at the first half semester of 2018 increased by 8%, whereas 63% of the transactions were located in the city of Limassol”.